-Mission The Mission of Alhambra Medical University is: • To provide educational programs and community based healthcare services in a supportive community focused on student-centered learning and professionalism.
-Educational Purpose The Educational Purpose is To develop graduates who can provide e health care professionals in the US healt ffective acupuncture and traditional medicine services as hcare system.
+Mission The Mission of Alhambra Medical University is: To provide educational programs and community based healthcare services in a supportive community focused on student-centered learning and professionalism.
+Educational Purpose The Educational Purpose is To develop graduates who can provide effective acupuncture and traditional medicine services as health care professionals in the US healthcare system.

 Professional Program Goals The Professional Programs Goals are to: Student Community Cultivate a community that supports the health, diversity and growth of our students.

-Clinical Services

-Provide clinical services are a model of effective healthcare and successful professional practice.
+Clinical Services Provide clinical services as a model of effective healthcare and successful professional practice.
 Curriculum and Clinical Training